Prepare for Your Camino

 What is the Camino de Santiago?

-The Camino de Santiago (the Way of St. James) is a large network of ancient pilgrim routes stretching across Europe and coming together at the tomb of St. James (or Santiago in Spanish) in Santiago de Compostela.
+The Camino de Santiago (the Way of St. James) is a large network of ancient pilgrim routes stretching across Europe and coming together at the tomb of St. James in Santiago de Compostela.
 Santiago de Compostela is located in the region of Galicia, in northwestern Spain.

 If you’d like more history on this thousand-year-old pilgrimage route, check out our history page.